byteclubfr/copycast/README.md

 - `-d`: default to `.`
 - `-p`: default to `42000`
-- `-l`: to enable localtunnel if you need a public URL, default to false
+- `-l [subdomain]`: to enable localtunnel if you need a public URL, default to false

 ## Dev